alphanalgul/f1website/README.md

-# If you're interested in Formula 1, you can learn more about the history of World Drivers and World Constructors Championships and in addition to that you can learn more about past and present drivers and teams
+# Formula 1 Website which focuses on the history of Formula 1(WDC, WCC , Drivers and Teams)